facelessuser/coloraide/docs/src/markdown/color.md

 ## Mutating

 "Mutating" is similar to [updating](#updating) except that it will update the color and the color space from another color.
-The input parameters are identical to the `new` method, so you can use a color object, a color string, or even raw data points.
+The input parameters are identical to the `new` method, so we can use a color object, a color string, or even raw data points.

 Here the `#!color red` color object literally becomes `#!color lch(50% 50 130)`.